 The Beneficiary of Ben's Run: Critical Cutting Edge Research at Children's National

-Over the past seven years, Ben's Run has donated a total of $531,000 to Children's National to improve the treatment of children with cancer.
-As in previous years, proceeds from Ben’s Run 2018 will support research to benefit the sickest children in the oncology and bone marrow units in the Center of Cancer and Blood Disorders at Children’s National.
+Over the past eight years, Ben's Run has donated a total of $632,500 to Children's National to improve the treatment of children with cancer.
+As in previous years, proceeds from Ben’s Run 2019 will support research to benefit the sickest children in the oncology and bone marrow units in the Center of Cancer and Blood Disorders at Children’s National.

 To read more about the vital work of Ben's Run, read the Impact Report by clicking HERE